deanhamsft/Brinehaven/Brinehaven/Torvyn's quest.md

 > - If the Party Agrees (Persuasion DC 12 Success or Interest):
 >     Torvyn:
 >     (beaming, nearly dropping the fish)
 >     "Oh, thank you!
 You’re a marvel!
-Meet me here at dawn—7 AM tomorrow—and I’ll mark the spot on a map.
+I’ll mark the spot on a map.
 Five miles north, past the pines.
 Be sneaky, though—those figures spooked me.
 Here’s the fillet to start!"
 > - If the Party Hesitates (Neutral or Failed Persuasion):
 >     Torvyn:
 >     (fidgeting, then brightening)